RickStrahl/Westwind.Scripting/README.md

 Assert.IsTrue(result is decimal, script.ErrorMessage);
 ```

 This method is a shortcut wrapper and simply wraps your code into a single line `return {exp};` statement.

 ### Executing a Method
-Another way to execute code is to provide a full method body which is a little more explicit and makes it easier to reference parameters passed in.
+`ExecuteCode()` and `Evaluate()` are shortcuts for the slightly lower level and more flexible `ExecuteMethod()` method which as the name implies allows you to specify a single or multiple methods.
+In fact you can provide an **entire class body** including properties, events and nested class definitions in the code passed in.
+This gives a lot of flexibility as you can properly type parameters and return types:

 ```csharp
 var script = new CSharpScriptExecution()